 “Pilgrim has its roots in the Latin per agrum, ‘through the field.’
 This ancient image suggests a curious soul who walks beyond known boundaries, crosses fields, touching the earth with a destination in mind and a purpose in heart.” -Phil Cousineau, Art of Pilgrimage: The Seeker’s Guide to Making Travel Sacred

-In the summer of 2020, the 400th anniversary of the Pilgrims’ landing coincided with the murder of George Floyd and months of antiracist actions across the U.S. Our country struggled through the most divisive political dynamic since the Civil War.
-The COVID-19 pandemic crept into our lives, infecting thousands, then millions, and changing every aspect of daily life.
+In the summer of 2020, the 400th anniversary of the Pilgrims’ landing coincided with the murder of George Floyd and months of social and racial unrest across the U.S. Our country struggled through the most divisive political dynamic period since the Civil War.

 Here on Cape Cod, the historical, political, and social context mirrored that of the country: divisiveness; complacency and complicity in perpetuating a system of economic and racial injustice; an aging population with a strained health care system; and a sense of isolation from the “mainland.”

-I decided to walk the towns of Cape Cod as a pilgrimage in the spirit of the Camino Way.
-Hence, the Cape Cod Camino Way.
+I decided to walk the towns of Cape Cod as a pilgrimage in the spirit of the Camino Way, to understand all these issues in the local context.
+Hence, the Cape Cod Camino Way was created.

 An Idea Becomes a Reality